UiL-OTS-labs-backoffice/experigen/README.md

 A framework for creating phonology experiments.

+This fork has been created to integrate Experigen into UiL OTS' existing infrastructure for online experiments.
+If you're not a researcher at UiL OTS, you probably want to use the original project.

 ## Who is it for?
 How can I get help?

 Experigen is for linguists who have some basic knowledge of HTML, CSS, and Javascript,